curusarn/ctu-fit-mi-paa/sat-problem/REPORT.md

 I have chosen all the parameter values in a way that would result in a longer algorithm run that would give somewhat reasonable results.

 - `max_steps`: I have used a really high number (`100 000`) because small `max_steps` could terminate the algorithm prematurely.
 I planned to lower the `max_steps` later to speed up the algorithm.
-- `starting_temperature`: I have started with a rather high number (`10 000`) because I wanted to ensure that the diversification phase will occure.
+- `starting_temperature`: I have started with a rather high number (`10 000`) because I wanted to ensure that the diversification phase will occur.
-- `frozen_constant`: I have also set this to a really large value so it does not terminate algorihm too early.
+- `frozen_constant`: I have also set this to a really large value so it does not terminate algorithm too early.
 - `cooling_coeficient`: I have started with a number almost equal to `1` to encourage long diversification phase.
 - `equlibrium_constant`: I have used a value (`10`) that I never had to change.
 I was thinking that I would later implement more advanced equilibrium.
-That never happend because I got sufficient results using just the simple version.
+That never happened because I got sufficient results using just the simple version.
-- `neighbour_constant`: I have used a small value (`10`) because I started with smaller instances and I did not want the algorithm to generate neighbours that are too random.
+- `neighbour_constant`: I have used a small value (`10`) because I started with smaller instances and I did not want the algorithm to generate neighbors that are too random.
-- `fitness_coeficient`: I needed the algorithm to focus on solving SAT and to not just optimize for maximum variable weight so I chose rather high value (`1000`).
+- `fitness_coeficient`: I needed the algorithm to focus on solving SAT and to not just optimize for maximum variable weight so I chose a rather high value (`1000`).

 #### Paramter tunning

 I have tuned the algorithm parameters to minimize the relative mistake of the algorithm.
 I observed the plots after each parameter change to ensure that algorithm runs contain both the intensification and the diversification phase.

-The simplified ordered list of major changes and prameter tunning I have made:
+The simplified ordered list of major changes and parameter tunning I have made:
-1. Balancing the `starting_temperature` and the `cooling_coeficient` to achieve balance between the diversification and the intensification phase.
+1. Balancing the `starting_temperature` and the `cooling_coeficient` to achieve a balance between the diversification and the intensification phase.
-2. Lowering the `fitness_coeficient` to create more pressure on optimizing for maximal sum of weights of variables.
-I lowered the value until algorithm started giving unsatifying solutions to satisfiable instances.
+2. Lowering the `fitness_coeficient` to create more pressure on optimizing for the maximal sum of weights of variables.
+I lowered the value until algorithm started giving unsatisfying solutions to satisfiable instances.
-3. Trying mutiple values for `neighbour_constant` and empiricaly finding value that gives minimal relative mistake.
+3. Trying multiple values for `neighbour_constant` and empirically finding the value that gives minimal relative mistake.
 4. Lowering the `max_steps` and the `frozen_constant` to speed up the algorithm without making relative mistake significantly larger.

 I have made more changes in between the steps that were either minor or did not yield significant results.
-The most significant steps of parameter tunning are listed above.
+The most significant steps of parameter tuning are listed above.

 #### Finding univarsal parameters

-After finding alogorithm parameter configuration for multiple generator settings I wanted to create universal configuration.
+After finding algorithm parameter configuration for multiple generator settings I wanted to create a universal configuration.
-In order for algorithm to work on various generated instances I needed to use the generator settings to calcualte algorithm parameters.
+In order for the algorithm to work on various generated instances, I needed to use the generator settings to calculate algorithm parameters.

-Fortunaltely the algorithm is not *extremely* sensitive to it's parameters.
+Fortunately, the algorithm is not *extremely* sensitive to its parameters.

-Because of that I have managed to find functions dependant on generator settings that yield working algorithm parameters.
+Because of that, I have managed to find functions dependant on generator settings that yield working algorithm parameters.

 The algorithm is more sensitive to some parameters than the others namely the `neighbour_constant` and the `fitness_coeficient` therefore the function for these parameters are more precise.